yuelwang/Natural-Language-Processing/README.md

 # Setup Guide
 Please download the zip file.
-Then open the "LLM Natural Language Processing" Jupyter Notebook, then run the cells.
+Then open the "LLM Natural Language Processing" Jupyter Notebook, and then run the cells.
 I didn't include the finished vocabulary dictionary and the visualizations, thus please run the Jupyter Notebook and the files will be generated.
 In addition, the documentation includes explanations about this project.

 # Read Me Task 1
 The top three positive employees (across all the months) are lydia.delgado@enron.com, patti.thompson@enron.com, and eric.bass@enron.com.
 The negative are bobette.riner@ipgdirect.com, sally.beck@enron.com, and kayne.coulter@enron.com.